 COMP TIME - TIA POSITION PAPER

 Representative Martha Roby (R-AL) has introduced the Working Families Flexibility Act of 2017, H.R.
 1180.
+In May of 2017, the bill passed the House by recorded vote: 229 – 197.
 The legislation would amend the Fair Labor Standards Act of 1938 to allow employers to offer private-sector employees the choice of paid time off in lieu of cash wages for overtime hours worked.